canonical/real-time-ubuntu-docs/docs/how-to/cpu-boot-configs.rst

 Prerequisites
 -------------

-You'll need Real-time Ubuntu, installed on a computer running Ubuntu 22.04 LTS ("Jammy Jellyfish").
+You'll need Real-time Ubuntu.
 A native installation is preferred: observations of real-time performance on a virtual machine can be misleading.
 To install Real-time Ubuntu, :doc:`enable-real-time-ubuntu` is recommended reading.